 Expected Response to Trigger Point Injections:

 Each patient who receives trigger point injections has a unique response.
 The objective is to “stop the cycle of pain” that has prevented the patient from resuming their regular everyday routine.

 Does my Insurance Cover Trigger Point Injections?

-Most insurance plans cover trigger point injections as long as you have a history of trying NSAID’s and physical therapy first.
-We will verify your insurance coverage and review it with you prior to the procedure.
+Most insurance companies cover trigger point injections, if you have tried NSAIDs and physical therapy first.
+We will verify and review your insurance coverage with you prior to the procedure..